-There are many affordable third-party remote controllers on Amazon if you’re seeking something less expensive.
+There are many available Firestick remote control apps if you’re seeking something less expensive or greater versatility.
 However, in our experience, the Amazon controllers function much better with the Fire TV device.

 Also, you’ll be able to use your smartphone or tablet as a remote control by installing the Amazon Fire TV Remote app.
 The app is compatible with various platforms such as Fire OS devices, iOS, Android, and iOS.

 You can install this app for free.
 But keep in mind that the Remote app doesn’t include TV controls.

 |Firestick 2nd Gen||8 GB|

 There is no difference between Firestick 2nd gen and Firestick 4K in terms of storage capacity – both can store up to 8GB of data.
 Remember, though, that preinstalled apps and the OS take up about one-third of storage capacity.

 Storage has never been an issue with Fire TV.
 The storage capacity of the Fire TV Cube has been increased to 16 GB, which means it can hold twice as much data as both the Fire Sticks in this comparison.